wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 \note No part of the herbivory module writes directly to the shell output (stdout/stderr), except for:
 - FaunaSim::Framework
 - Fauna::ParamReader

+\remark
+If you debug with [`gdb`](https://www.gnu.org/software/gdb) and want to backtrace an exception, use the command `catch throw`.
+That forces gdb to stop at an exception, and then you can use the command `backtrace` to see the function stack.

 ### Assertions ### {#sec_herbiv_assertions}
 At appropriate places, `assert()` is called (defined in the standard library header `<cassert>`/`assert.h`).